erhanince/EMUFireNet-Models-and-Test-Dataset/README.md

 "train2" dataset which is used for training both models also has two classes and contains 10,800 Fire and 11,144 NoFire images.

+#Custom EMUDataset
+You may download our custom test data from the link below: